lavinjj/brew-everywhere/ReadMe.md

     g.
 Enter http://localhost:9000/ in the AUTHORIZED JAVASCRIPT ORIGINS TEXT BOX.

     h.
 Click Create Client ID

+    n.
+Click on the API Link and enable the Google+, Google Calendar and Goolge Tasks APIs

     i.
-Copy the Client ID and enter it intothe app.js file where the line reads "clientId": "<YOUR CLIENT ID>”
+Copy the Client ID and enter it into the app.js file where the line reads "clientId": "<YOUR CLIENT ID>”

 9. Facebook App Creation